MoritzLoewenstein/faceit_team_balancer/README.md

 1. `reset` this command will reset the player selection process
 2. `status` this command will display the current status
 3. `test` if you specified `test_players` in config, this will create two teams out of these players
+4. `toggle` cycle through modes
+5. `capt` adds author to captains (only available in modes with captains)

 # Options